BdR76/selection-to-neon/readme.md

 Known bugs / trouble shooting
 -----------------------------
 When merging the new layers into a single layer, it somehow looks less "glowy".
-Don't know what causes this is, possible bug in GIMP, if anyone knows why please let me know.
+Don't know what causes this, possibly a bug in GIMP, if anyone knows why please let me know.

 Questions, comments -- Bas de Reuver (bdr1976@gmail.com)